pdxiv/LuaScott/Adventure_Editor_Manual_(1981).md

-The output in this example was contrived, but it indicates

-that object number 25 is referenced in the conditions of

-actions 6 and 123 and is referenced in the commands of action 45.
+The output in this example was contrived, but it indicates that object number 25 is referenced in the conditions of actions 6 and 123 and is referenced in the commands of action 45.

 One warning about the XREF command.
 Most of the code for this command is in the machine language file "XREF/CMD".
 If this file is not loaded before the ADVEDIT program is run, the XREF command should not be used.

 If the ENTER key is pressed for the range of actions scanned, the upper limit scanned will be the upper limit held in the HEADER.
 If the HEADER value is not high enough to encompass all actions, any actions above the HEADER value will not be checked.

 END command:

 Pressing the "E" key from the main menu causes the END command to be executed.
 The END command simply returns control to BASIC.

 If the BREAK key is depressed at any time and the ADVEDIT program is halted, the instruction "GOTO 4" may be entered to resume operation with all data left intact.

 Because of all the string usage in ADVEDIT, string compression may occasionally occur.
 This will result in pauses up to 30 seconds.
 In most cases, string compression will never pop up.

-ADVEDIT has been checked out with NEWDOS/80 version 2.0, TRSDOS 2.2 and 2.3, NEWDOS/21, DOSPLUS , LDOS and NEWDOS/80
-version 1.0 with success.
+ADVEDIT has been checked out with NEWDOS/80 version 2.0, TRSDOS 2.2 and 2.3, NEWDOS/21, DOSPLUS , LDOS and NEWDOS/80 version 1.0 with success.
 The only problem occurred when using NEWDOS/80- version 1.0.
 If using this DOS, the zaps sent out by Apparat must be installed.
 Also, when entering

 message numbers in the action entries, the values must be two digit numbers.
 For example, message 5 is entered as "05" or " 5".

-ADVEDIT LIMITATIONS
+###ADVEDIT LIMITATIONS

 The following limitations are imposed on data entered via the ADVEDIT program:

-1) Maximum number of action entries is 300.
+1. Maximum number of action entries is 300.

-2) Maximum number of vocabulary entries is 150.
+2. Maximum number of vocabulary entries is 150.

-3) Maximum number of rooms is 100.
+3. Maximum number of rooms is 100.

-4) Maximum number of messages is 100.
+4. Maximum number of messages is 100.

-5) Maximum number of objects is 150.
+5. Maximum number of objects is 150.

-6) Maximum characters in a text description of an object, room, message or action title is 255.
+6. Maximum characters in a text description of an object, room, message or action title is 255.

-These "limitations" are far in excess in most cases of any- current Scott Adams' Adventure.
+These "limitations" are far in excess in most cases of any current Scott Adams' Adventure.

-The maximum values encountered by any current Scott Adams* adventure are:
+The maximum values encountered by any current Scott Adams' adventure are:

-270 Action entries
+* 270 Action entries

-80 Vocabulary words
+* 80 Vocabulary words

-30 Rooms
+* 30 Rooms

-99 Messages
+* 99 Messages
-100 Objects
+* 100 Objects

 Another limitation of ADVEDIT is that only integer numbers may be entered.
 If a number out of the range of +32767 to -32768 is entered, an error will occur and an error message will be displayed.
 In fact, if any BASIC error occurs, the BASIC error number will be displayed and control will return to the main menu.

 Suggested entry for ADVEDIT

 The first step in using ADVEDIT is writing the adventure on paper.
 It is sort of like writing a story.
 Just the basic idea of the adventure is needed.
 For example, in Scott Adams' Adventure 3 (Mission Impossible), the basic idea is to disarm a saboteur's time bomb planted in the core of a nuclear reactor.

 After the basic idea is down on paper, some of the finer details should be considered.
 For example, in Adventure 3 there are three doors that require some sort of identification to get through them.

-After the finer details are done, start writing down the

-rooms, vocabulary and objects on paper.
+After the finer details are done, start writing down the rooms, vocabulary and objects on paper.
 After most of these are entered, start writing the actions and messages.
 The reason for writing the actions and messages last is so you know what objects and rooms you have to work with and can add more when needed.

-After the adventure is roughly down on paper, start entering

-it into the ADVEDIT program.
-The HEADER should be modified
+After the adventure is roughly down on paper, start entering it into the ADVEDIT program.
+The HEADER should be modified first.

-first.
 The values input here do not have to be exact, just approximate.

 A big decision has to be made at this time.
 That is the word length of the adventure.
 Scott Adams uses 3 or 4 letters for the word length on his adventures.
 The word length is significant because the length of the object names (identifier between slashes for objects to be picked and dropped) must match this value or be shorter.

 After the HEADER is entered, the order of section entry does not matter (except that the actions must be entered after the vocabulary).

 After the adventure is typed in, double check that no text descriptions contain quote marks.
 If they do, change them to SHIFTed @ signs (ADVEDIT does this in all known cases).

 Next, double check that the header values are high enough to contain all of the data (i.e. the number of actions in the HEADER is at least as large as the actual number of actions) .

 Lastly, save the adventure out with the WRITE command and END the program.

 Now go to DOS and run Scott Adams' ADVENTUR program or Bruce Hansen's ADV program.
 The adventure number to be entered must be the same as the one used when writing the adventure out.
 Scott Adams' ADVENTURE program only allows one character to be input (0-9, A-Z).
 If the adventure data base was written out with a two-character file name and Scott's driver is to be used, it must be RENAMEd from DOS to one with a single character name (for example, ADVENT/DA not ADVENT /DA A) .

 Now comes the time consuming part, debugging the adventure.
 The way to do this is check every possible thing you can think of to see if the actions are performing the way you wanted them to.
 If they don't, take notes on which ones aren't working and continue playing your ADVENTURE.
 After finishing with this procedure, run the ADVEDIT program again and fix any errors.
 This process takes longer than writing the adventure in most cases.
 But after much hard work you should have an adventure you could be proud of.

 ##Chapter 5
 Sample Adventure

 This chapter explains, in depth, a short adventure entitled "MINI-VENTURE."
 This adventure uses most of the conditions and commands available in ADVENTURE.
 Every significant part of the database is explained.
 But first here's a listing of the database:

-Adventure 35 Version 1.01 7837 bytes under 16K (tape) or
+Adventure 35 Version 1.01 7837 bytes under 16K (tape) or 11214 under 32K (disk)
-11214

-under 32K (disk)

 BYTES #0BJ #ACT #V0C #RM CARRY START #TR WLEN TIME #MSG TR-RM